Skip to content

 ConcernTriggery’s behaviour

-React StrictMode mount → unmount → mountThe cleanup runs between, the stack is empty, the second mount pushes one registration.
+React StrictMode mount → cleanup → mountThe cleanup runs between mounts, the slot is empty, the second mount writes one registration.
 One live registration.

 Async handlers in flight during cleanupsignal.aborted flips to true; the handler can short-circuit.
 The new mount starts fresh.

-HMR on a trigger fileTrigger replaced atomically; existing condition/action stacks survive; inspector history persists.
+HMR on a trigger fileTrigger replaced atomically; existing condition/action slots survive; inspector history persists.

-Solid onCleanup / Vue onScopeDisposeSame stack semantics — last-mount-wins, no duplicates.
+Solid onCleanup / Vue onScopeDisposeSame slot semantics — last-write-wins, no duplicates.

 The principle is the same in all three bindings: register a token in the mount path, unregister it in the cleanup path, never assume effects run exactly once.
 That’s what makes the whole runtime safe by construction.